EastDesire/jscolor/README.md

 * **Cross-browser** \
   All modern browsers are supported, including:
-  Edge, Firefox, Chrome, Safari, Opera, Internet Explorer 10 and above, and others…
+  Edge, Firefox, Chrome, Safari, Opera, Internet Explorer 10 and above, and others...

 * **Highly customizable** \
-  jscolor provides many [configuration options](https://jscolor.com/docs/).
+  jscolor provides many [configuration options](https://jscolor.com/docs/#doc-api-options).
 Whether you need to change color picker's size or colors, or attach a function to its onchange event, the configuration can be fine-tuned for your web project.

 * **Mobile friendly** \